vincentarelbundock/tinytable/README.md

 -   *Flexible*: Access to expressive frameworks to customize tables in HTML and LaTeX formats.
 -   *Zero-dependency*: Do not import any other `R` package.
--   *Concise*: Draw beautiful tables without typing too much code.
+-   *Concise*: Draw beautiful tables without typing a lot of code.
+-   *Safe*: User inputs are checked thoroughly, and informative errors are returned early.
 -   *Maintainable*: A small code base which does not rely on too many complex regular expressions.
--   *Readable*: The HTML and LaTeX code underneath the tables should be human-readable and editable.
+-   *Readable*: HTML and LaTeX code should be human-readable and editable.
 -   *Free*: This package will always be free.
 Tiny tables for a tiny price!